int128/kubelogin/README.md

 ```

 Kubectl executes kubelogin before calling the Kubernetes APIs.
-Kubelogin automatically opens the browser and you can log in to the provider.
+Kubelogin automatically opens the browser, and you can log in to the provider.

 <img src="docs/keycloak-login.png" alt="keycloak-login" width="455" height="329">